madelinejoseph2027/final/README.md

 ## General observations & Further Considerations
 * **An obvious finding: fitness was strongly related to the number of actuated motors.**
-  * In other words, robots with more motors connected to synapses were able to move more.
+  * In other words, robots with more motors connected to synapses were able to move farther.
 Of course.

 * **A non-obvious finding: fitness did not strongly relate to body size or shape in isolation.**
   * Regardless of size, robots were favored if they were more motorized.
 Not so surprising, except that front- or top-heavy robots, which one might think would have a momentum advantage, that had an average number of motorized joints were **substantially** less fit than small and flat robots that were heavily motorized (see the Seal vs. the Handstand Narwhal above).